Estate planning can have many facets depending on your family and health concerns, assets and taxes.

 A last will and testament names those who will inherit property which you own in your own name.
 It also:

 Power of Attorney

-A durable power of attorney which names an agent who can act in your place, for all or some of your personal financial affairs.
-It is an invaluable part of planning that:
+A durable power of attorney names an agent who can act in your place, for all or some of your personal financial affairs.
+It is an invaluable part of estate planning because it:

 - Enables you to delegate all or only some authority to an agent.